Peakboard/peakboard.github.io/content/_data_sources/Extension/en-Tableau.md

 ![Tableau overview](/assets/images/data-sources/extension/tableau/en_tableau-10.png)

+Use [Load data] to generate the token and confirm the creation of the data source with [OK].

 ### Add required variables

-Two variables are required for the script.
+Two global variables are required for the script, the servername and the URL of the desired Tableau dashboard.
+The variables could also be integrated into the script as fixed elements, but changing them later would be much more complex.
 Right-click on [Variables] and [Add variable] (1) to add the first variable.

 ![Add variable](/assets/images/data-sources/extension/tableau/en_tableau-11.png)